 Treatment methods for dealing with phobias

 If a phobia of any kind is affecting your life, please know that you’re not alone – phobias are very common and it’s estimated that 1 in every 10 people in Canada are dealing with a phobia of some sort.
 Our therapists at Insight can help you to alleviate the symptoms caused by anxiety from the phobia.
-You do not have to live under the control of a phobia – we can help.
-Working together with your therapist, you will find ways to deal with and to overcome your phobia through a proven treatment method that works for you.
+You do not have to live under the control of this fear – we can help.
+Working together with your therapist, you’ll find ways to deal with and to overcome your phobia through a proven treatment method that works for you.
+You don’t have to live in fear of leaving your home.
+You don’t always have to scan for the nearest exit or struggle in social situations.
+You can travel, enjoy being outside, and not think about spiders, moths, or snakes.
+You can fly anywhere you want, go to the doctor or dentist with little or at least manageable fear.
+All this is possible!